Kong/docs.konghq.com/app/_hub/kong-inc/request-callout/overview/_index.md

 the upstream request, or even to bypass it completely, short-circuiting the request and responding from {{site.base_gateway}}.

-As seen in previous examples, Lua code may contain references and modify values in the callout context.
+As seen in the examples on this page, Lua code may contain references and modify values in the callout context.

 {:.warning}
-> Syntax issues are detected as part of schema validation.
+> Schema validation will detect syntax issues.
 Other errors, such as
 > nil references, happen at runtime and lead to an `Internal Server Error`.
-Lua
-> code must be thouroughly tested to ensure correctness and that it meets
+> Lua code must be thoroughly tested to ensure correctness and that it meets
 > performance requirements.